-There is a significantly increased risk of many pregnancy complications in twins when compared to singletons.
+There is a significantly increased risk of many pregnancy complications in twin and triplet pregnancies both to mothers and babies when compared to singletons.
 These risks are often 4-times or more higher than if you carry a single baby.

 One big determinant of possible pregnancy complications is whether the twins share the same placenta or have a separate placenta.
 Twins that share the same placenta (monochorinionic-diamniotic) are at much higher risk of complications that twins which do not share a placenta (dichorionic-diamniotic).

-The most common complications associated with multiples are:
+The most common complications to mother or babies associated with multiples are:

 Disabilities in twins are more common, mainly but not entirely due to prematurity and low birthweight complications.
 Complications are usually 4-times or more higher in twins when compared to singletons.

 Cerebral Palsy Rate per 1000 livebirths*

 *Western Australia figures